bolt/docs/source/installation.md

   RewriteRule cache/ - [F]

   # Some servers require the RewriteBase to be set.
-If so, set to the correct folder.
+If so, set to the correct directory.
   # RewriteBase /
   RewriteRule ^thumbs/(.*)$ ./app/classes/timthumb.php [L]